-The FSS is reviewed in detail at least every three years, ahead of triennial valuations being carried out; the next full review will fall due to be completed by 31 March 2011.
+The FSS is reviewed in detail at least every three years, ahead of triennial valuations being carried out; the next full review will fall due to be completed by 31 March 2014.
 Annex A is updated more frequently to reflect any changes to employers.

-1 Consisting of The Local Government Pension Scheme (Benefits, Membership and Contributions) Regulations 2007 ("the Benefits Regulations"), The Local Government Pension Scheme (Administration) Regulations 2007 ("the Administration Regulations") and The Local Government Pension Scheme (Transitional Pensions) Regulations 2007 ("the Transitional Regulations").
+&lt;sup>1 Consisting of The Local Government Pension Scheme (Administration) Regulations 2008, The Local Government Pension Scheme (Benefits, Membership and Contributions) Regulations 2007 ("the Benefits Regulations"), The Local Government Pension Scheme (Administration) Regulations 2007 ("the Administration Regulations") and The Local Government Pension Scheme (Transitional Pensions) Regulations 2007 ("the Transitional Regulations").